Vriom-grafisk/Vriom-20th-Century-Cathode/README.md

 #### NEC PC Engine Shuttle

 The Shuttle is derived from the PC engine preset, but at this point nothing really remains of the original reference.
-A kitbashed monstrocity that's more console than TV.
+A kitbashed monstrosity that's more console than TV.
 The dark mode of the main background features glow-in-the-dark wall stickers.

 <img width="2560" alt="Magical Chase (USA)-260523-233339" src="https://github.com/user-attachments/assets/e5348a52-1786-459d-9bd2-ac7112cd736f" />